AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance/lines_method_deprecated.md

 title: Lines Method (DEPRECATED)
 nav_order: 4
 parent: Pressure Advance / Linear Advance
-grand_parent: Print Tuning
+grand_parent: Tuning
 ---
 # Lines Method (DEPRECATED)
 ---

+:dizzy: This page is compatible with Klipper *and* Marlin.

 ### :warning: This has been deprecated in favor of my new pressure advance tuning tool!
-See [:page_facing_up: here](http://localhost:4000/Print-Tuning-Guide/articles/pressure_advance.html).
+See [:page_facing_up: here](./pressure_advance.html).

 ### :warning: The contents of this page may be out of date!
 ---